Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

 There are many challenges in making direct observations of Bragg glass phenomena in CDW systems.
 First, for a systematic understanding of the role of disorder, a material family with adjustable disorder is needed.
 Second, for a statistically significant separation of real-life issues such as crystal imperfections and finite resolution all contributing to the peak width from the sought-after fluctuation effects, a large volume of comprehensive data is a must.
 Finally, for a reliable analysis of such large volumes of comprehensive data, a new approach to the data analysis is critical.
 We turn to \pdx\ to address the first, material system challenge~\cite{Straquadine2019Phys.Rev.B,Fang2019Phys.Rev.B,Fang2020Phys.Rev.Research}.
 Pristine ErTe$_3$ is a member of the rare earth tritelluride family with nearly square Te nets and a glide plane distinguishing the two in-plane directions $a$ and $c$ [Fig.~1(a)].
 It hosts a unidirectional CDW ordering (CDW-1, along $c$ axis) below a critical temperature $T_{c1}$ and an orthogonal unidirectional CDW (CDW-2, along $a$ axis) below $T_{c2}$, where $T_{c2}<T_{c1}$ due to a weak orthorhombicity~\cite{Ru2008Phys.Rev.B}.
 Pd intercalation provides localized disorder potentials at random sites, making \pdx\ a model system to study emergent phases from suppression of long-range CDW order~\cite{Straquadine2019Phys.Rev.B,Fang2019Phys.Rev.B}.
 Transport measurements in the pristine sample have revealed the onset of anisotropy in resistivity between the $a$ and $c$ axis at the CDW transition temperature~\cite{Sinchenko2014PRL,Straquadine2019Phys.Rev.B}.
 Increasing intercalation lowers the onset temperature for the transport anisotropy~\cite{Straquadine2019Phys.Rev.B}.
 While this reveals the broken $C_4$ symmetry, two possible candidates for the disordered CDW phase remain open: a short range ordered CDW forming a vestigial nematic phase pinned by weak symmetry-breaking field and a Bragg glass phase characterized by quasi-long range CDW order with divergent power-law correlations.

 We overcome the second challenge of the data volume by taking x-ray temperature series data for single crystals \pdx\ at different intercalation strengths ($x=0.0,~0.5\%,~2.0\%,~2.6\%, ~2.9\%$).
 We utilize highly efficient methods for collecting total x-ray scattering over large volumes of reciprocal space recently developed on Sector 6-ID-D at the Advanced Photon Source \cite{Krogstad2019tc}.
 In each measurement, a crystal is rotated continuously through 360\degree at a rate of 1\degree/s while images are collected on a fast area detector (Pilatus 2M CdTe) every 0.1~s, with a monochromatic incident x-ray energy of 87~keV.
 Three rotations are required to fill in gaps between the detector chips.
 Uncompressed, the raw data volume is over 100~GB.
 While the data volume is reduced by an order-of-magnitude after transforming the images into reciprocal space meshes, these meshes include over 10,000 Brillouin Zones (BZ) and approximately $5 \times 10^8$ bins containing data.
 Such volumes are collected at a series of temperatures from 30~K to 300~K, controlled by a helium/nitrogen cryostream.
+During the transformation of the images to the reciprocal space, one should ensure that the orientation is properly maintained at each temperature (SM section K).